simoncochrane/nearmap-go-test/README.md

 ## Submission instructions

-* **DO NOT** fork this repository or create pull requests on it, because we don't want other candidates to see your solution.
+* **DO NOT** fork this repository or create pull requests on it as we don't want other candidates to see your solution.
 * Provide your solution as a `.zip` or .`gz` archive file, either via email or some Dropbox-like service, to your Nearmap contact.